 Can I drive after eating a Delta-9 gummy?

 Absolutely not.
-Delta-9 heavily impairs your motor skills, depth perception, and reaction time.
-Driving under the influence of THC is incredibly dangerous and highly illegal in all 50 states.
+Delta-9 impairs your motor skills, depth perception, and reaction time.
+Driving under the influence of THC is dangerous and illegal in all 50 states.

 How is Delta-9 Gummies different from Delta-8 Gummies?